mah-shamim/io_tasks/README.md

 ## About IO Tasks

-API for IO tasks made with Laravel (v.
+API for IO tasks made with **Laravel** (v.
 9).
+Making use of Laravel Sanctum and Repository pattern.

-Frontend made with Vue (v.
-3) - mostly TypeScript and some JavaScript, and Quasar Components (v.
+Frontend made with **Vue** (v.
+3) - mostly TypeScript and some JavaScript, and **Quasar** Components (v.
 2).
+Making use of Vue Pinia for State Management.

+Includes a simple Dockerfile and CI/CD pipeline.

 ### CI Deployment Info
 I have included a Dockerfile and a Gitlab CI yaml file